mirazle/bind_manager.js/README.md

 ```html
   $.bm.on( 'group_name1');
 ```
-Any functions bind and override
+Any function bind and override
 ```html
   $.bm.on( {'group_name1': {
                           '#element1' :{ 'tap': function(){} }},